Recovery from Schizoaffective Disorder: Finding the Best Treatment

 If you or your loved one is struggling with schizoaffective disorder, the future can seem uncertain and even frightening.
 But by exploring schizoaffective treatment options, you can better understand the kinds of supports available to help restore stability and functionality.
-Depending on your situation, the best schizoaffective disorder treatment may be found in a long-term facility, allowing for an immersive and complete healing experience that opens up the possibility of true recovery.
+Depending on your situation, the best chance for recovery from schizoaffective disorder may be found in a residential facility, allowing for an immersive and complete healing experience that opens up the possibility of true recovery.

 Tanya Frank found her son in the laundry room early one morning staring at the wires coming out of a defunct telephone circuit board.
 “This is how they are monitoring us,” he said.
 “We have to cut some stuff out, change the receiver, I can do it.”
-He rifled through his toolbox as if it will hold the solution to their predicament while his mother shivered in the cold of dawn.
+He rifled through his toolbox as if it will hold the solution to their predicament while his mother looked on confused.
 When she asked who was listening, he took out a notebook and wrote, “We can’t trust anybody.
 Our computers and phones are bugged.
 Listen, hear that?”
 Tanya didn’t hear anything.
 “It’s a helicopter spying on us.”

 Mental illness doesn’t always present itself so readily.
 For many, the symptoms are subtle, even unapparent to the untrained eyes.
 But seeing her son standing there in fear of an imaginary helicopter, Tanya knew she was in the presence of a devastating affliction.
 After a 72-hour psychiatric hold, the affliction had a name: schizoaffective disorder.
 “Basically, my son had a psychotic break,” she writes.
 “That’s what they call it when someone disintegrates from his psyche.”